 Lately, I’ve become increasingly preoccupied by a simple but elegant thought.
 First, consider that a standard paragraph of scholarly prose (at least six sentences and at most two-hundred words) takes about a minute to read.
 Next, grant me, for the sake of argument, that a well-trained scholar can write a coherent paragraph about something they know in about half an hour.
+It only takes a moment.
 Now, let’s think about what that means.

 (Like I say, these are ungenerous constraints.
 In fact, I am much more generous, since you are free to re-write the paragraph as many times as you like before exposing it to the reader.)